denten-books/plain-text/2-chapter.md

 It is in this tripartite sense of matter, form, and idea that one can best understand the structure of modern "digital" documents.
-In the language of the Document Object Model (which structures the presentation of text everywhere from web browsers to commercial print typesetters), the literary-theoretical concept of "form" can mean both "class" and "instance" (object-oriented programming), or "set" and "object" (set theory), or "type" and "term" (type theory).
+In the language of the Document Object Model, the literary-theoretical concept of "form" can mean both "class" and "instance" (object-oriented programming), or "set" and "object" (set theory), or "type" and "term" (type theory).
 Although literature in computer science rarely operates in the mode of intellectual history, computer-aided text editors internalized a model of document structure remarkably similar to the one suggested by Hegelian aesthetics, and in terms of physical (media), form (formatting), and content (text) levels of analysis.
 The Document Object Model weaves the language of the Hegelian universal into the fabric of modern computing.

 Describing *EDIT*, one of the first editors designed for the GE635 36-bit mainframe computers in use at Bell Labs in 1968, Arthur Kaiman writes: "The